-There are several sad truths behind these cases of counterfeit Native American jewelry.
+There are several sad truths behind these cases of inauthentic Native American jewelry.
 First is the economic and cultural loss experienced by the tribes.

-Some will call fake Native American jewelry economic colonialization.
-Generally poor tribal populations have to compete with counterfeit goods that are imported from countries that have no connection with Native Americans and that have lower standards of living.
-This can drastically affect their ability to earn a living using their cultural heritage.
+Some will call fake Native American jewelry “economic colonialization”.
+Generally, poor tribal populations have to compete with counterfeit goods that are imported from countries that have no connection with Native Americans and that have lower standards of living.
+This can drastically affect their ability for real Native American artists to earn a living using their cultural heritage.
 It also cheapens the perception of their work because consumers see counterfeit items being sold at much lower prices.
 In short, it is theft, both cultural and economic.

-Another sad truth is that counterfeit jewelry was, and still is, being sold all over the U.S., with highest concentrations in the southwestern states.
+It is a terrible injustice to tribes everywhere, and Native American artists in the southwestern states are hardest hit because that is where the highest concentrations of fakes can be found.
 Native American jewelry lovers have been ripped off by dealers in what is considered the center of Native American jewelry, the city of Santa Fe, as well as in many other southwestern locations.
 Tourists as well as residents of these states have been victims of this counterfeit trade for many years.

 The U.S. Department of the Interior has jurisdiction over laws regulating trade in Native American goods, largely through the Indian Arts and Crafts Act.
 The act first came into being in 1935, and has continued to be amended throughout the years.